 National Candied Orange Peel Day

-Date When Celebrated: This holiday is always on May 4
+When is National Candied Orange Peel Day?
+This holiday is always celebrated on May 4

 Now, just what the heck is a candied orange peel?
 And, is it edible?
-Yes, it's edible.
+Yes, it’s edible.
 If you are a chef or a baker, then you know just what it is, and how to use it.
+They use it in fancy desserts.
 For the rest of us, we likely have enjoyed it in seasonal baked goods all of our lives, without even knowing we have eaten it.
+Or perhaps, it was in a cocktail we consumed.

-Candied orange peels are a boiled, sliced, sugar added treat.
-You can eat them by themselves.
-But most often, they are used in holiday cookies, snacks, and fruitcake.
+Candied orange peels are a boiled, sliced, sugar-added treat.
+You can eat them by yourself.
+But most often, they are used in holiday cookies, snacks, and fruitcakes.

-Our research did not find the creator, or the origin of this day.
-One has to wonder why a special day is dedicate to the orange peel. during our research , we came up clueless.
+Our research did not find the creator or the origin of this day.
+One has to wonder why a special day is dedicated to a candied orange peel.
+During our research, we came up clueless.

-This holiday is sometimes referred to as a "National" day.
+This holiday is sometimes referred to as a “National” day.
 However, we did not find any congressional records or presidential proclamations for this day.
-We have a hard time imagining why this special day ways created in the first place, let alone why anyone in the national government would declare it a national day.
+We have a hard time imagining why this special day was created in the first place, let alone why anyone in the national government would declare it a national day.
+With that said, we all know our government is known to do some strange things.